-G38 Reference Requirement Relevant section of CEMP or supporting documentation Section 2.1.1 Prepare and implement a Soil Water Management Plan Section 4.2 SSWMP Section 2.1.2 The SWMP must include details of the following, where relevant: (a) Purpose and objectives of SWMP. (b) Approvals, licence requirements and relevant legislation. (c) Site investigation and assessment of the following: (i) soil properties (including dispersion properties and presence of acid sulphate soils); (ii) rainfall records and design parameters; (iii) waterways and other water related sensitive environments; (iv) groundwater; (v) possibilities of, and limitations on, water extraction. (d) Environmental control measures, including: (i) responsibility for its implementation, including the names and contact details of the person(s) responsible; (ii) resources required for its construction, monitoring, maintenance and removal; (iii) implementation schedule for the measures, related to construction activities; (iv) monitoring and maintenance of the environmental controls. (e) Other associated plans, Environmental Work Method Statements (EWMS) and procedures. (f) Construction sediment retention basins, including details of the following: (i) design of the construction sediment retention basins, including any temporary modifications to the operational basins, providing details of the approach, standards, criteria and references used in the design of the basins; (ii) procedures for testing, treatment and discharge of water from the basins; (ii) procedures for testing, treatment and discharge of water from the basins; (iv) procedures for testing, treatment and disposal of the sediment collected within the basins. (g) Training, including: (i) site induction; (ii) environmental training; (iii) toolbox training. (h) Inspection and auditing.
+G38 Reference Requirement Relevant section of CEMP or supporting documentation Section 2.1.1 Prepare and implement a Soil Water Management Plan Section 4.2 SSWMP Section 2.1.2 The SWMP must include details of the following, where relevant: (a) Purpose and objectives of SWMP. (b) Approvals, licence requirements and relevant legislation. (c) Site investigation and assessment of the following: (i) soil properties (including dispersion properties and presence of acid sulphate soils); (ii) rainfall records and design parameters; (iii) waterways and other water related sensitive environments; (iv) groundwater; (v) possibilities of, and limitations on, water extraction. (d) Environmental control measures, including: (i) responsibility for its implementation, including the names and contact details of the person(s) responsible; (ii) prosences required for its construction, monitoring, maintenance and removal; (iii) implementation schedule for the measures, related to construction activities; (iv) monitoring and maintenance of the environmental controls. (e) Other associated plans, Environmental Work Method Statements (EWMS) and procedures. (f) Construction sediment retention basins, including details of the following: (i) design of the construction sediment retention basins, including any temporary modifications to the operational basins, providing details of the approach, standards, criteria and references used in the design of the basins; (ii) procedures for testing, treatment and discharge of water from the basins; (ii) procedures for testing, treatment and disposal of the sediment collected within the basins. (g) Training, including: (i) site induction; (ii) site induction; (ii) environmental training; (iii) toolbox training. (iii) toolbox training. (ii) honspection and auditing.
 Section 4.2 SSWMP Section 2.1.1 Prepare an Erosion and Sediment Control Plan (ESCP) for the Work Under the Contract ESCPs in SSWMP